MoniMurray/bookworms-et-al/TESTING.md

 ### Python Validation

+I installed the Black formatter and used the following command in the code editor terminal to edit the code layout in each app of the project:

+- python -m black appname

-I used the following validation tools to test the python code in this Project:
+I then used the following validation tools to test the python code in this Project:

 - the command pylint appname in the terminal to check for errors within each app; then